Skip to Content

 \[\lim_{x \to 0} f(x) = \lim_{n \to \infty} f(a_n) = \lim_{n \to \infty} f(-\frac{1}{n}) = \lim_{n \to \infty} 2(-\frac{1}{n}) = 0 \]

-Limit of a Function at Infinity
+Limits and Continuity of a Function

 Todo